OpTeX

 • OpTeX keeps the simplicity (like in plain TeX and OPmac macros).

 • There are no old obscurities concerning various 8-bit encodings and various engines.
-We are using only Unicode and only LuaTeX.
+We are using only Unicode and only LuaHBTeX.

 • OpTeX provides a powerful font selection system (for Unicode font families, of course).